Michigan school shooting: Parents of gunman charged with manslaughter

 Authorities say Ethan Crumbley used his father's handgun during a rampage in Oxford, about 35 miles (60 km) north of Detroit, this week.

-He has pleaded not guilty to terrorism and first degree murder charges.
+He has pleaded not guilty on multiple charges including terrorism.

 Four people were killed and seven were injured in the shooting on Tuesday.